Our marriage story is proof that love can be restored and renewed after an affair

 I wanted more than I was experiencing and turned to the wrong things.

-After rehab for alcohol abuse/addiction, I was doing great in recovery, only to get involved with a man from church 6 months later, trading one addiction for another basically.
+After going to The Betty Ford Center, for my 2-3 year alcohol abuse/addiction, I was doing great in recovery, only to get involved with a man, 6 months later.

 ability to be unfaithful.